porterjamesj/website/content/blog/maze.md

 NetworkX represents edges as tuples, so `('2', '45')` means an edge from node 2 to node 45 (i.e. a door from room 2 to room 45).

-This is a small enough list of candidate edges that we can just look at the illustrations of rooms 2, 8, and 29, by hand to see which one might have the hidden door in it!
+This is a small enough list of candidates that we can just look at the illustrations of rooms 2, 8, and 29 by hand to see which one might have the hidden door in it!
 Rooms 2 and 8 aren't very interesting but let's look closely at room 29:

 ![MAZE graph](/assets/images/maze-room-29.jpg)

 Aha!
-There's a door to room 17 hidden behind the curtain, the characters in this room just took off the sign for it and used it as a candelabra!
+There's a door to room 17 hidden behind the curtain, the characters in this room just took off the sign for it, turned it upside down, and used it as a candelabra!

 In hindsight, there are lots of clues in this room that point to this.
-For example, the fact that one character is upside down, indicating we're looking for something upside down.
-Or the sign
-reading: "Directions: Up And On", perhaps indicating that we need to turn something right-side up in order to move on.
+For instance, one of the characters is upside down, indicating we're looking for something upside down.
+Also, the sign reading "Directions: Up And On" could indicate that we need to turn somethinga right-side up in order to move on.

 Adding this edge to the graph gives us the complete path through the
 maze: